 After being in a car accident, taking photos will likely be the last thing on your mind.
 You’re probably a little shaken or even attending to your injuries, so why stop to take a picture?
 But accident photography can prove vital if your accident wasn’t your fault and you want to prove it — whether for your insurance claim or to recover compensation for your injuries from the at-fault party.

-In this blog post, we explain why you should take photos after a car accident and provide some tips to make sure the images you take support your claim.
+In this blog post, we explain why you should take photos after a car accident and what to focus on, and we also provide some tips to make sure the images you take support your claim as effectively as possible.

 Should You Take Photos after a Car Accident?